root-project/root/docbook/users-guide/WritingGUI.md

 and fixed in number, not easily remembered.
 With check boxes all alternatives are visible: it is easy to access and compare choices because they can all be seen together.
-Each option acts as a switch and can be either “on” or “off”.
+Each option acts as a switch and can be either "on" or "off".
 It is never changed in contents.
 Checkboxes differ from radio buttons in that they permit selection of more than one alternative.
 Each box can be switched on or off independently.
 These buttons can be used alone or grouped in sets.
 It is good practice to